digitallawyer/openlegaldictionary/_definitions/nephew.md

 ---
 title: Nephew
 permalink: "/definitions/nephew.html"
 body: The son of a brother or sister.
-But the term, as used ln wills and other documents, may include the children of half brothers and sisters and also grand-nephews, lf such be the apparent intention, but not the nephew of a husband or wife, and not (presumptively) a nephew who is illegitimate.
+But the term, as used in wills and other documents, may include the children of half brothers and sisters and also grand-nephews, lf such be the apparent intention, but not the nephew of a husband or wife, and not (presumptively) a nephew who is illegitimate.
 See Shephard v.
 Shephard, 57 Conn.